architecture/network

 IndexedMetadataAppendContext

-Append-an-index metadata context for JSON-array metadata keys.
+Append-an-index metadata context for JSON-array metadata keys, supplying model, key, and layer index.

 InputOutputEndpoints